Carnagion/dissertation/diss/diss.typ

 Their pruning rules enable significant reductions of the problem's computational complexity without compromising the optimality of the generated solutions, and are usually much more computationally efficient compared to pruning rules based on local improvements @demaere-pruning-rules.

 Furthermore, they show that many of the pruning rules considered transfer to other objective functions commonly considered in the literature, and can thus be used outside of the specific DP approach developed by them @demaere-pruning-rules.
-A subset of these pruning rules is thus incorporated into the model presented in this paper to improve its tractability.
+A subset of these pruning rules is thus incorporated into the model presented in this dissertation to improve its tractability.

 = Problem Description <section:problem-description>